-Annual Climate Summary - 2003
+Annual Climate Report 2003

 Australia experienced warmer than normal conditions across much of the country in 2003.
-Preliminary data indicate that the all-Australian annual mean temperature for 2003 was 0.62°C above the 1961-90 average, making it Australia’s sixth warmest year on record since 1910.
-Australia’s annual mean maximum temperature was 0.65°C above normal (sixth highest), with the mean minimum temperature being 0.60°C above normal (fourth highest).
+Preliminary data indicate that the all-Australian annual mean temperature for 2003 was 0.62 °C above the 1961–90 average, making it Australia's sixth warmest year on record since 1910.
+Australia's annual mean maximum temperature was 0.65 °C above normal (sixth highest), with the mean minimum temperature being 0.60 °C above normal (fourth highest).

 The general rise in Australian temperatures during the second half of the 20th century is in line with global warming trends indicated by independent records from surface observation networks (land and ocean), weather balloons, satellites and glaciers.
 According to a preliminary estimate released by the World Meteorological Organization (WMO) on 16th December 2003, the global mean temperature for 2003 was the third warmest on record (since 1861).
 In 2001 the Intergovernmental Panel on Climate Change (IPCC) concluded that most of the observed warming over the last 50 years is likely to have been due to the increase in greenhouse gas concentrations.